 Special tax rules exist for payments made in the Construction Industry to self employed sub contractors.

-- Deduction of tax from payments, depending on the subcontractors tax status
+- Deduct tax from payments, depending on the subcontractors tax status

 The scope of “Construction Services” is quite wide, and can catch services which, at first glance, you wouldn’t consider to be construction.

 Sub Contractors, may: